 Justin B. gets our recommendations for the Outlaw Audio OAW4 Wireless Subwoofer Kit and Amphony Model 1800 Wireless Speaker Kit.
 We also revisit his on-wall speaker placement options, and suggest the Emotiva TA-100 Integrated Amp for his separate music setup, although he wants tubes, so we mention the Jolida Glass FX 10 if he insists.
 And Larry L. has rearranged his theater layout, so he double checks his projector positioning, speaker placement, choice of projector, and light output concerns with us.

 John B. gives us a hypothetical retail store to populate with our choices of brands and demonstration setups, so we play along with some of our picks.
 And Infinite Gary wonders if a professional calibrator would approve of Sony’s X-Reality Pro image processing.Thanks for listening.
 Check out our Facebook Page.
 Click here for our YouTube channel where you can see the recordings of our show videos.
 Download Tom’s FREE superhero-themed ebook Bob Moore: No Hero wherever ebooks are sold (or given away in this case).
 Visit Tom's website for download links as well as links for the two full-length followups - Bob Moore: Desperate Times and Bob Moore: Hostile Territory.
-Lastly, if you live in the Tampa Bay area and are interested in a mobile climbing wall, check out Fearless Mobile Climbing and meet Tom in person!
+Check out AVGadgets.com where Tom is the new Editor-in-Chief!
+Download Tom's NEWEST book, Touch of Pain from Amazon now!